 - Or you can delete or edit a Slack integration.
 Click the edit button on the right side of the notification listing.
 From there, you can duplicate, delete, or modify the Slack integration as you wish.

-- Alternately, from your Slack app, you can go to the app directory and delete the integration with Teamup Calendar.
+- Remove the integration from the Slack app: go to the app directory and delete the integration with Teamup Calendar.

 - Granting access to Slack notifications is granting access to your calendar.
 You can limit and control the calendar access granted by using an appropriate calendar link and sharing it with the right people.

 - Remember that all posts on Slack will contain the calendar link from which you are setting up the notifications.
 If you share calendar notifications to a group channel, anyone in the group can use your calendar link.

 - In most cases, it is recommended to create a customized link specifically for the members of this Slack channel, unless an existing link is appropriate for the channel.

 - It’s a good idea to create a designated Slack channel solely for calendar notifications, and make it a private, invite-only channel.
 That way you can control who sees the calendar notifications and can access the calendar.
 If you already have a public channel you want to use, you can convert it to a private one.

 You can find more information about posting notifications to a Slack group channel here.